stevenkabc/amplify-android/README.md

 In order to handle saving photo elegantly, we need to refactor our code a little to accommodate the addition of a complex object.

-Extract the following method to produce different types of `CreatePetInput`s depending on whether a photo has been selected:
+In `AddPetActivity.java`, extract the following method to produce different types of `CreatePetInput`s depending on whether a photo has been selected:

 ```java
 private CreatePetInput getCreatePetInput() {